 There are things you can do to help us help you:

 - Make any mortgage application as soon as possible.

 - Ensure that your mortgage lender is aware at the outset if any part of the funds you are providing for the purchase are coming from a third party (such as a gift from a parent) otherwise delays are likely at a later stage.

 Our prices cover the work we will do for you to complete the purchase of your new home.

 The price example below is for buying an existing leasehold flat (not a new build) at £160,000.
 If you are buying for more or less, legal fees will differ and we will be happy to give you a tailored quote.

 We pride ourselves on the fact that if you ask us to work for you, a member of our team, who is one of our qualified solicitors or legal executives will hold your hand throughout the process.

 All our team are experienced in helping people like you move house and will be able to guide you through the process step by step and answer any queries you may have.
 You can click here to meet the members of our team.

-The prices below presume that the flat or house you are buying is comprised of a single freehold registered title with access from a public highway.
+The prices below presume that the flat or house you are buying is comprised of a single leasehold registered title with access to the building from a public highway.
 This is the case for the majority of flats, but in the minority of flats where this is not the case, more work will be needed and we will need to increase our prices.